alexandru/alexn.org/_posts/2023-11-08-in-scala-3-use-4-spaces-for-indentation.md

 This may be my selection bias, but based on these numbers, I could draw a graph with how much people like these languages 😜

 <p class="warn-bubble" markdown="1">
   **NOTE:** Python is different from Scala, as it has the *"only one way of doing things"* philosophy, it's statement oriented, and it doesn't allow significant indentation in the middle of expressions.
 This is the reason for why Python never got multi-line lambdas.
 Python is conservative, and the average cyclomatic complexity is lower.
-It doesn't have static types either.
-So comparing them is like apples with oranges.
 </p>

 ## Tooling & Configuration